OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ### Connection Fingerprinting

 Similar to device fingerprinting, there are numerous fingerprinting techniques available for network connections.
-Same examples include [JA3](https://github.com/salesforce/ja3), HTTP/2 fingerprinting and HTTP header order.
-These techniques typically focus on how a device connections, and
+Some examples include [JA3](https://github.com/salesforce/ja3), HTTP/2 fingerprinting and HTTP header order.
+As these techniques typically focus on how a connection is made, connection fingerprinting may provide more accurate results than other techniques that rely on an indicator, such as an IP address, or request payload, such as user agent string.

 ### Require Unpredictable Usernames